Spiritual Traveling with CSLDallas – Creating Community within Community

 Traveling opens our minds to new experiences and our hearts to new people.
 It offers intimate opportunities to travel with our ministers to connect, learn, and grow.
 CSLDallas Spiritual Travel is a spiritual pilgrimage, inviting us to go deeper into our spiritual practice and teachings through the lens of the people and places we visit.
 Combining sacred places with morning spiritual practice allows us to learn and practice together.
 Eating, exploring, riding, and rooming together allows us to connect to CSLDallas folks in ways beyond compare.

-Experience the Spirit, Magic, and Breathtaking Animals of Africa with Rev Karen!
+Experience the Spirit, Magic, and Breathtaking Beauty and the Magnificent Animals of South Africa with Rev Karen and Dr Edward!

 South Africa offers an exotic combination of landscapes, people, history and culture.
 On this spiritual journey we explore Cape Town and visit Nelson Mandela’s cell on Robben Island, venture to the most southwest corner of the Africa continent, take a cable car up to the top of Table Mountain, and have dinner in an Africa township.
 Fly to Kruger National Park for unbelievable 4-nights & 3-days of game viewing at the exquisite Ngala Private Game Reserve.